-We explore some benefits of repurposing your online events into new formats and show you 8 different ways to repurpose your content.
+We explore the benefits of repurposing your online events into new formats and show you 8 different ways to repurpose your content.

 If you’re like most marketers, you put a lot of time and effort into creating your online events.
 That’s why, even if you wind up getting a lot of engagement, putting your event out there can often feel frustrating.
 All that work still amounted to a mere flash in the pan, and now you’ve got to start over from scratch.